-The Summit Program at CAHSMUN 2018 is an opportunity for delegates to gain a more realistic approach to how the United Nations is conducted.
-In the United Nations, committees are not isolated from one another and confined to their own rooms, rather, committees often interact with one another to approach topics and issues more holistically.
+The Summit Program at CAHSMUN 2018 is an opportunity for delegates to engage in a more realistic approach of how the United Nations operates.
+In the United Nations, committees are not isolated from one another and confined to their own rooms; rather, committees often interact with one another to approach topics and issues more holistically.
 The Summit program is the only one of its kind in Canada.

 Committee Sessions 1-4:

 Delegates will meet in their own committee rooms and discuss their committee-specific topics.

 Committee Session 5:

 On Sunday morning, all Summit delegates will receive the same crisis to resolve.
 Summit Procedures are implemented in place of standard Model UN protocol.

 For questions regarding the Summit program, please email Danica Li, USG General Assemblies at email@example.com.